deepx4344/VeloxDB/README.md

 Exit Protocol: Always use the q command to exit.
 This ensures the current active MemTable is flushed to disk before the process terminates.

+Status: This is an abandoned project, no code update or bug fixed would be made.

 📜 License

 Distributed under the MIT License.
 See LICENSE for more information.